rstusoftdev/font.development/README.md

 # Welcome to this repository

-**Remember :**
+**Remember :** \n
-all font in here is free to use, but only for personal purpose because all things in here is beta or under development and non-license object
+All font in here is free to use, but only for personal purpose because all things in here is beta or under development and non-license object